-Japan is the best country we have travelled to in terms of family friendliness and ease of travel and with our 4 kids, we visited again this year.
-When planning your Japan Itinerary, follow what we did on our recent Winter trip to Japan:
+Japan is the best country we have travelled to in terms of family-friendliness and ease of travel and with our 4 kids, we visited again this year.
+When planning your Japan Itinerary 2 weeks, follow what we did on our recent Winter trip to Japan:

 Confused about which Tokyo district to stay in?
-Read this.
+Read this next.
 We recommend Shinjuku!

 This itinerary works for if you have young children, and especially if you are visiting between December to March as Hakuba is a stunning snow resort close by to Tokyo.

 For a detailed route planner, you need to download the Hyperdia App before leaving home.
 Some trains and most train stations around Japan have free wifi, and if you don’t have data roaming on your phone, make sure you take a screen shot of your route for reference as you go along.
 I love to have it in my pocket and keep checking and rechecking as we change trains etc.

 Japan Itinerary 2 Weeks #1 Tokyo

 Visiting Tokyo with kids was the best fun.
 We spent a total of 5 awesome night in a wonderful Airbnb in Shinjuku.
 See the below articles to help you plan your trip to Tokyo:

 - Why Shinjuku is the best place to stay in Tokyo